 How We Pasteurize Eggs

-- We start with clean, farm-fresh eggs from USDA approved, certified and inspected farms.
-Hens at these family-owned and operated farms are fed diets that are free of hormones, antibiotics, and animal by-products.
-All eggs reach us within hours of being laid.
+- We start with clean, fresh eggs.
+Hens at these farms are fed diets that are free of hormones, antibiotics, and animal by-products.

-- The eggs are then submerged in all-natural water bath, where computer-controlled temperature zones monitor and assure accurate pasteurization.
+- The eggs are then submerged in a water bath, where computer-controlled temperature zones monitor and assure accurate pasteurization.

-- The combination of time and temperature heats the eggs in their shells to the exact temperature needed to destroy all bacteria, exceeding established food safety standards—without cooking the egg.
+- The combination of time and temperature heats the eggs in their shells to the exact temperature needed to help destroy bacteria, to effectively and safely manage the risk from Salmonella—without cooking the egg.

 - After pasteurization, the eggs are sealed with an FDA-approved, food-grade wax coating to prevent contamination and preserve product freshness.

-- After pasteurization, the eggs are dried, cooled, and then stamped with a , which identifies them as pasteurized by the Safest Choice™ precision-pasteurization process.
+- After pasteurization, the eggs are dried, cooled, and then stamped with a , which identifies them as pasteurized by the Safest Choice® precision-pasteurization process.